sassoftware/viya4-monitoring-kubernetes/samples/gke-monitoring/README.md

 ./patch-prometheus.sh
 ```

-The Prometheus pod will automatically restart.
-It will take 1-2 minutes for the
-sidecar to start exporting metrics to Google Cloud Operations.
+After you run the script, the Prometheus pod automatically restarts.
+The sidecar starts exporting metrics to Google Cloud Operations one to two minutes after the pod restarts.

 ## Viewing Metrics

-Once the sidecar is successfully exporting metrics, they will visible in the
+After the sidecar starts successfully exporting metrics, the metrics are visible in the
-Metrics Explorter in Google Cloud Operations Monitoring.
-From the Google
+Metrics Explorer in Google Cloud Operations Monitoring.

-Cloud Platform Console, choose the top-left drop-down menu, then navigate to
-Operations->Monitoring->Metrics explorer.
+To view the metrics, from the Google Cloud Platform Console, select **Operations** -> **Monitoring** -> **Metrics Explorer**.

-All metrics collected from Prometheus will start with
+All metrics collected from Prometheus begin with
-`external.googleapis.com/prometheus`, but searching for the base metric name
+`external.googleapis.com/prometheus`.
+You can also search for the base metric name
-(e.g. `go_memstats_alloc_bytes`) works as well.

-Building charts and dashboards using Metrics Explorer is outside the scope of
-this sample, but ample documentation is available online.
+(such as `go_memstats_alloc_bytes`).

+You can create charts and dashboards for viewing the SAS Viya metric data.
+See the [Metric Explorer documentation](https://cloud.google.com/monitoring/charts/dashboards) for information about building charts and dashboards.

 ## Troubleshooting

-### Check pod status
+### Check Pod Status

+Use this command to check the status of the Prometheus pod and verify that it is running correctly:

 ```bash
 kubectl get po -n monitoring prometheus-v4m-prometheus-0
 ```

-### Check sidecar logs
+### Check Sidecar Logs

+Use this command to view the logs for the Stackdriver Prometheus sidecar:

 ```bash
 kubectl logs -n monitoring prometheus-v4m-prometheus-0 -c sidecar -f